-- 38. A Formal Complaint may be dismissed by the University under several circumstances: - a.
-If the conduct alleged in the Formal Complaint, even if proven, would not constitute sexual harassment under Title IX, or did not occur in a University Education Program or Activity, or within the United States, the University is required to dismiss the Formal Complaint or the allegations not meeting the Title IX standards.
-Such conduct may, however, then be addressed if the University chooses under another provision of the applicable code of conduct, policy, or expectations of staff/faculty. - b.
-If the Complainant provides written notification to the Title IX Coordinator that the Complainant would like to withdraw the Formal Complaint or any allegations therein, prior to a determination of responsibility the University may, but is not required to dismiss the Formal Complaint.
-In considering the request, the Coordinator will give consideration to the wishes of the Complainant and also assess the nature of the alleged misconduct, and the information obtained, including evidence from others besides the Complainant supports the potential of an ongoing risk or a threat to the safety of the Averett community.
-If dismissed upon Complainant request, the Coordinator may later reinstate the formal grievance process by signing a new complaint as described in paragraph 12.c. above.

-- c.
-If prior to a determination on responsibility is reached the Respondent is no longer enrolled or employed by the University, the University may, but is not required to dismiss the Formal Complaint, or any allegation therein, when the University has no way to gather evidence sufficient to make a determination.
-If Respondent should re-enroll or return to employment with the University in the future, the Coordinator may later reinstate the formal grievance process by signing a new complaint as described in paragraph 12.c. above. - d.
-If the Title IX Coordinator in consultation with the investigator determines that specific circumstances prevent the gathering of evidence sufficient to reach a determination of responsibility as to allegations in the Formal Complaint.
-Such circumstances could include, but are not limited to lack of access to or lack of cooperation by the Complainant or witnesses, severe illness or death of Complainant or Respondent, or other unique conditions.
-Evidence that is exculpatory is not a basis to dismiss the complaint under this provision. - 39.
-The Title IX Coordinator will promptly and simultaneously send written notice of the dismissal and the reasons for the dismissal to the parties and their advisors. - 40.
-Either party may file an appeal from a dismissal determination in accordance with paragraphs 35-39 above.
+- 37. A Formal Complaint may be dismissed by the University under several circumstances: - a.
+The University is required to dismiss the Formal Complaint or portions of the Formal Complaint when (1) the conduct, even if proven, would not constitute Sexual Harassment (as defined in Paragraph 3), (2) the conduct, even if proven, did not occur in an Education Program or Activity controlled by the University or within the United States, or (3) the Complainant is not participating or attempting to participate in the education program or activity of the University.
+When the University is required to dismiss the Formal Complaint or any portion of the Formal Complaint, the conduct may then be addressed, if the University chooses, under another applicable code of conduct, policy, or expectations of staff/faculty. - b.
+The University may dismiss the Formal Complaint if the Complainant provides written notification to the Title IX Coordinator that the Complainant would like to withdraw the Formal Complaint or any allegations therein, prior to a determination of responsibility.
+In considering the request, the Coordinator will give consideration to the wishes of the Complainant and also will assess the nature of the alleged misconduct and the information obtained, including whether evidence from others besides the Complainant supports the potential of an ongoing risk or a threat to the safety of the Averett community.
+If dismissed upon Complainant request, the Coordinator may later reinstate the formal resolution process by signing a new Formal Complaint as described in paragraph 12(c) above. - c.
+The University may dismiss the Formal Complaint if, prior to a determination on responsibility is reached, the Respondent is no longer enrolled or employed by the University.
+If Respondent should re-enroll or return to employment with the University in the future, the Coordinator may later reinstate the formal resolution process by signing a new Formal Complaint as described in paragraph 12(c) above. - d.
+The University may dismiss the Formal Complaint if specific circumstances prevent the gathering of evidence sufficient to reach a determination of responsibility as to allegations in the Formal Complaint.
+Such circumstances could include, but are not limited to lack of access to or lack of cooperation by the Complainant or witnesses or other unique conditions. - 38.
+The Title IX Coordinator will promptly and simultaneously send written notice of the dismissal and the reasons for the dismissal to the parties. - 39.
+Either party may file an appeal from a dismissal determination in accordance with paragraphs 34-38 above.